masteringmodernpayments/book/subscriptions.md

 `update_stripe` is where all the action happens.
 If there's a token present and no saved `stripe_id` we create a customer and save off the customer's card's last 4 digits.
 We also update their subscription to a fixed subscription plan which we set up earlier in the Stripe web interface.
 If the record *does* have a `stripe_id` we know we're doing an update, so we look up the `Stripe::Customer` record and update it's properties.
 One important thing to note is `stripe_description`, which combine's the customer's name and email. `description` is a free-form string property stored at Stripe which they don't do anything with.
 However, it's searchable from their dashboard which makes it super easy to look up all of a customer's charges just by typing in their email address into the search tool.

 Monospace does not actually *do* anything with these users and their charges.
-Rails Stripe Membership SaaS goes much more in depth as to what a particular subscription plan means, in particular using a system called [CanCan][cancan].
+Rails Stripe Membership SaaS goes much more in depth as to what a particular subscription plan means, in particular using a system called [CanCan][subscriptions-cancan].
 CanCan lets you easily encapsulate logic around authorizations and permissions.
 For example, let's say Monospace actually has two plans, `premium` and `standard`.
 Premium members can post things while standard ones can only read.
 You'd specify that in CanCan like this:

 ```ruby
 class Ability